raphael-jms/micro-orbiting/README.md

 - [ ] Generalization to 3D?
 - [ ] Later
     - [ ] Rename classes (e.g. InputHandlerImproved to ControlAllocator, max_force to max_thrust)

+- [ ] Create a damage simulation node
+- [ ] Find a solution to the jump of the angle for the MPC